JoabMendes/luizalabs_test/README.md

 ## Frontend

 The frontend of this application is built using Vue.js as Single Page Application (SPA).
 The `/index.html` file is served at `/` as a Django TemplateView and it loads the Vue app configuration.
 It uses Webpack 4 to minimize the application and convert it to vanilla javascript in the `static/build.js` map.

-The component library used is the [Bootstrap Vue](https://bootstrap-vue.js.org) which implements the Twitter Bootstrap directives as Vue components.
-Which speeds the frontend development.
-The Vue components of this project are hosted in the src package:
+The component library used is the [Bootstrap Vue](https://bootstrap-vue.js.org), which implements the Twitter Bootstrap directives as Vue components, speeding the frontend development.
+The Vue components of this project are hosted in the `src` package:

 ```
 src/